Types of Business Structures: Everything You Need to Know

 In a cooperative, grassroots business organizers often refer to their business as a “group,” “collective,” or “co-op.”
 For example, a consumer type of co-op could be established to run a food store, bookstore, or other retail-related business.
 Some advantages to cooperatives include that they are owned and controlled by its members and there is limited liability.
 Some disadvantages include the risk of conflict between members and slow decision-making.

 If you need help choosing between types of business structures for your company, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.